bajamircea/bajamircea.github.io/_posts/2020-04-20-how-vector-works-basic.markdown

 std::vector<int> x(20);
 {% endhighlight %}

+This is one of the cases where you usually don't want to use the braces
+initializer:
+{% highlight c++ linenos %}
+std::vector<int> x(20); // creates a vector of 20 ints, all have value 0
+std::vector<int> y{20}; // creates a vector of 1 int, the value of which is 20
+{% endhighlight %}

 The destructor will destroy the array (and the used elements in the array).

 Copy makes a copy of the values from the right side into the array owned by the